elf4j/elf4j-engine/README.md

-Java portion of the [elf4j-impl](https://github.com/elf4j/elf4j-impl), where this is packaged via the Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) mechanism to make a native log service provider implementation of the [ELF4J](https://github.com/elf4j/) (Easy Logging Facade for Java) API and SPI.
+Java portion of the [elf4j-impl](https://github.com/elf4j/elf4j-impl), where this is packaged via the Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) mechanism to make a native implementation of the [ELF4J](https://github.com/elf4j/) (Easy Logging Facade for Java) API and SPI.
 See [elf4j-impl](https://github.com/elf4j/elf4j-impl) for descriptions.

 While directly implementing the [ELF4J](https://github.com/elf4j/elf4j) interfaces, this is also a stand-alone Java logging